alfarodeprado/bo-ena/runs/README.md

 The script submits the reads objects to the **test** site by default, so must use the `--live` flag to submit to ENA.

-The path to the reads must have been specified in the excel, so no need to further define it.
+The path to the reads must have been specified in the table file, so no need to further define it.

 ### Arguments